sourcecred/sourcecred/README.md

 scdev go
 ```

+While making backend changes, you may find it useful to view a diff between the last generated graph and
+a newly generated graph by running `scdev graph -d`
+The graph.json is stored in the instance, so you can easily compare results across backend branches.

 ### Using a Modified Frontend

 If you've made changes to the SourceCred frontend, you can preview and test it using our builtin development server: